Diverse Mini-Batch Selection in Reinforcement Learning for Efficient Chemical Exploration in de novo Drug Design: Experimental Evaluation

 \Cref{fig:jnk3_scaffolds} displays the scaffold diversity for the evaluation on the JNK3-based reward function.
-When using no reward shaping technique (see left plot in \cref{fig:jnk3_scaffolds}), all DPP-based methods are more effective than not using DPP (Standalone; blue line) after around 2000 generative steps.
-For DPP-D, we observe a larger average number of molecular scaffolds but also a higher variability, where the minimum number of generated scaffolds of DPP-D still covers the average number of scaffolds generated by the other DPP-based methods.
-When using a reward shaping technique (see middle and right plot in \cref{fig:jnk3_scaffolds}), all DPP-based methods, except DPP-T, obtain a higher average number of scaffolds compared to not performing diverse mini-batch selection via DPP.
-On the other hand, all DPP-based methods show a high variability and are therefore not always more effective.
-As depicted in \cref{fig:jnk3_reward}, the JNK3-based reward is more difficult to optimize for the RL agent.
-Hence, we notice that the robustness of DPP depends on how well the agent can optimize the given task.
-This is expected since the selection by DPP depends on the given larger set $\mathcal{B}$ and, therefore, has limited capabilities to enhance the diversity if the RL agent itself cannot find sufficient solutions.
+When not modifying the extrinsic reward (see left plot in \cref{fig:jnk3_scaffolds}), all DPP-based methods are more effective after around 2000 generative steps.
+For DPP, we observe the largest average number of molecular scaffolds and notice a more consistent exploration, since the rate of diverse solutions is higher.
+The MaxMin algorithm does not display the same consistent improvement in the number of scaffolds.
+When modifying the extrinsic reward (see middle and right plots in \cref{fig:jnk3_scaffolds}), both DPP and MaxMin obtain a higher average number of scaffolds, but they also display a high variability and are therefore not always more effective.
+This is likely because the agent is not able to effectively optimize the reward (see \cref{fig:jnk3_reward}).
+In general, as depicted in \cref{fig:jnk3_reward}, the JNK3-based reward is more difficult to optimize for the RL agent.
+Thus, we notice that the robustness of our proposed mini-batch diversification depends on how well the agent can optimize the given task.
+This is expected since the mini-batch selection depends on the given larger set $\mathcal{B}$ and, therefore, has limited capabilities to enhance the diversity if the RL agent itself cannot find sufficient solutions.